rougin/basilisk/README.md

 }
 ```

-The said directory will be used for running the database migrations and seeders.
+This directory will be used for running the database migrations and seeders.
 To migrate the database scripts, kindly run the `migrate` command:

 ``` bash
 $ vendor/bin/phinx migrate -c app/config/phinx.php